aimcore/immos-script/README.md

 3. Will These scripts be patched?
 Most Likely Immo is gonna patch them cuz he doesnt want anyone to have them  that he doesnt know or is good friends with💀

+If you have any questions not related to these scripts feel free to add and dm me on discord.

+User: researchablee

 https://github.com/aimcore/immos-script/assets/153763594/e286c2f8-04c6-43ea-b7cd-494cb90eecb2

+lol